Konstantinos-infogeek/Pokemons/readme.md

 - __Second Step is taking a long time__<br/><br/>
 If you have the __php.ini__ values already set.
-Second step will make around 940 http requests, __it ll take several minutes__, if you have the need to have an indication of this __actually working__, there is a commented Logger code line, just before start this step, just uncomment the __line 184 in Api\PokemonController__
+Second step should make around 940 http requests, __it ll take several minutes__, if you have the need to have an indication of this __actually working__, there is a commented Logger code line, just before start this step, just uncomment the __line 184 in Api\PokemonController__

  Click [Here](https://youtu.be/MGPjD8peGD0) to see a video presentation instead, to have a better grasp of the application</p>